Lexaun-chen/STAT-4830-Group-Project/README.md

 Lists the Python dependencies required to reproduce the results in a consistent environment (e.g., torch, numpy, pandas).
 #### development_history/
 Including the past code, notebooks,tests, reports and slides(including self-critiques), figures and diagrams used in reports before and exploration of LLM.

 ## Setup Instructions
-We highly recommend using Google Colab to view and run our final demo.
-It handles all required installations automatically—just click “Runtime → Run all”, and the full pipeline will execute without any setup.
-If you prefer to run the code locally, follow these steps:
-1. Prepare a Jupyter Environment
-Make sure Jupyter Notebook is installed and properly configured with a Python 3.9+ kernel.
-2. Install Dependencies
-Use the provided requirements.txt to install all necessary packages: pip install -r requirements.txt
-3. Download Source Files
-Make sure you have the following files locally:
-The notebook: notebooks/Demo.ipynb
-Source code in src/
-Any scripts or test files if you want to run from command line or verify with pytest
-4. Set the Python Path (if needed)
-Ensure your Python environment can locate the src/ module.
-If needed, add the project root to your PYTHONPATH or append manually in the notebook.
-5. Run the Notebook
-Open and execute the notebook:
-It will import functions from src/, train the model, and display the results—including convergence plots and ranking tables.

-## Setup Instructions